gatling/frontline-doc/content/reference/current/installation/kubernetes/index.md

   --docker-email=<your-email>
 ```

-### Setup FrontLine
+### Setup Gatling Enterprise

-This manifest sets up FrontLine, pre configured with your license key and admin credentials.
+This manifest sets up Gatling Enterprise, pre configured with your license key and admin credentials.
-You can then expose FrontLine using LoadBalancer/NodePort services, Ingress, etc...
+You can then expose Gatling Enterprise using LoadBalancer/NodePort services, Ingress, etc...

 ```yaml
 apiVersion: v1